Welcome to the

-Research Centre staff and volunteers make presentations on a wide range of topics related to human rights and civil liberties.
+Research Centre staff make presentations on a wide range of topics related to human rights and civil liberties.

 Human Rights Education Project

-The Research Centre's human rights education project provides speakers, materials, teaching in-services and teacher support for human rights education at the secondary level.
+The Research Centre's human rights education project provides speakers, materials, in-services, teacher support, and teaching for human rights education at the secondary level.

 The Research Centre does not engage in advocacy - neither in individual cases, nor in the form of political lobbying.

 Thanks to all those involved in the design, content and technical support for our new website.
 A Special thanks to the following individuals and organizations: Odette Diaz-Tully, ACAD Public Design Program, Imagine Design, Meghan Fenske (Photos), and Kate Prescesky (Photos).